How Car Insurance Covers Medical Expenses After an Accident

 No-Fault State Rules

 If you live in a no-fault state, PIP is typically mandatory and is your primary coverage for medical bills — even if the other driver caused the accident.
 You generally cannot sue the at-fault driver for medical expenses unless your injuries exceed a certain threshold.
+Florida's mandatory PIP is scheduled to end July 1, 2026 — if you're in Florida, do not drop your PIP coverage until the repeal is officially confirmed.
+See how the tort vs. no-fault insurance system affects your coverage options.

 Bodily Injury Liability: Covering Others' Medical Bills

-Bodily injury (BI) liability is the coverage that pays for other people's medical expenses when you are at fault in an accident.
+Bodily injury liability is the coverage that pays for other people's medical expenses when you are at fault in an accident.
 It does not cover your own injuries.
 This is one of the most important coverages you can carry, and it's required in nearly every U.S. state.

 What Bodily Injury Liability Covers